Posted in:

 I wanted to experience Vienna without a guide or sightseeing bus.
 Armed with a day pass for public transport, Google Maps and lots of time, I boarded the tram line D – embarking on an educational streetcar sightseeing tour of Vienna.

 Vienna is perfect for streetcar sightseeing.
-I discovered that I could experience many of the city’s different facets within 2-3 hours, with the D-line.
-You can experience the imperial Vienna, busy shopping streets, workers housing estates, and the Nussberg wine district just to name a few.
-Taking you from the city’s main railway station (Hauptbahnhof) and right through the heart of the city and to the last stop in the vineyards on the banks of the Danube.
-I’ve kept the local names on the stops to make it easer to follow my route.
+I discovered I could experience many of the city’s different facets within 2-3 hours with the D-line.
+You can experience imperial Vienna, busy shopping streets, workers housing estates, and the Nussberg wine district, to name a few.
+Streetcar line D takes you from the city’s central railway station (Hauptbahnhof) and right through the city’s heart and to the last stop in the vineyards on the banks of the Danube.
+I’ve kept the local names on the stops to make it easier to follow my route.

 Self-guided sightseeing trip

-There is something different to sit in the streetcar, with retirees who have been visiting friends in another neighborhood, a group of girlfriends that have been shopping, mothers who have picked up the kids in the kindergarten or schoolchildren on their way home.
-Sure, a few tourists also find their way into the D-line streetcar at Vienna’s main railway station, but most have disembarked before leaving Ringstrasse.
-I start my getting-known-Vienna journey at the Hauptbahnhof but did not get far before I found something that simply had to be seen.
-Two stops later I disembarked to explore the first sight along the D-line.
+There is something different about sitting in the streetcar with retirees visiting friends in another neighbourhood, a group of girlfriends shopping, and mothers picking up their kids in kindergarten or schoolchildren on their way home.
+Sure, a few tourists also find their way into the D-line streetcar at Vienna’s central railway station, but most have disembarked before leaving Ringstrasse.
+I started my getting-known-Vienna journey at the Hauptbahnhof but did not get far before I found something to be seen.
+Two stops later, and I disembarked to explore the first sight along the D-line.

 Advertisement